crittercism/PhoneGap/README.md

 # Cordova SDK

-Cordova Crittercism plugin repository.
-It works with cordova-3.4.0.
+The Cordova Crittercism Plugin is compatible with cordova-3.3.0 and above.
+For more detailed information, please visit http://docs.crittercism.com/development_platforms/phonegap.html.

 ## Creating a Cordova project for iOS